Ancient Egyptian Soldiers – Warriors of Pharaoh

 After becoming a new recruit, the ancient Egyptian soldier got a haircut and had an induction… the inductions included beatings to show who’s boss.
 Soldiers needed to learn the important lesson of obeying orders before they were given any.

 Now that the soldier was ready, the training began.
-Training for strength, fighting skills and stamina were the main tasks of the day.
+Training for strength, fighting skills and stamina were the main tasks.
 They included:

 And according to the soldier’s superior skills, he was then assigned to the corresponding regiment.